 Source: Any used coffee grounds e.g. home plunger or filter, or ask your local cafe.
 Instant coffee is not strong enough.

-Preparation: Add 1 part coffee grounds to 10 parts very hot water, stir, and allow to stand overnight.
-Pour off liquid and dilute to a maximum of 1 part liquid to 5 parts water- it will not be as effective if it is too weak.
+Preparation: Add 1 cup coffee grounds to 10 litres of very hot water, stir, and allow to stand overnight.
+Pour off liquid and dilute 1 part liquid to 5 parts water.
+It will not be as effective if it is too weak.

 Application: Pour around plants.